OwnedLotus/AsteroidSharp/README.md

 The last changes I need to implement menus to the game.

 </br>
 To build the game, clone the project, change directory to the Asteroids folder, build the project from that folder.
-Download the dotnet cli from microsoft or uilize Visual Studio (Code) to build this project.
+Download the dotnet cli from microsoft or utilize Visual Studio (Code) to build this project.
 During development, I have been working on this on both linux and windows.